Last Updated on

-Starbucks’ Ethiopia Medium Roast is the perfect coffee for cold brew.
+Starbucks’ Ethiopia Medium Roast is the perfect coffee for the cold brew.
 The citrus and dark cocoa notes are subtly infused in the brew.
 I recommend steeping a bit longer than the 24 hours that is generally suggested on the Internet.
 With longer steeping, you get more body, and you extract more of the dark chocolate flavor.
 The medium roast ensures that no burned tones are passed into your cup.
 I love these beans, and I use them for various brews, not only for cold press.

 A traditional iced coffee recipe is made with a blend of coffee and chicory.
 Originating in Louisiana, and brought by the French settlers, chicory coffee is delicious.
 You can certainly drink more of it without the jitters, and it makes a great drink for the summer days.

 As a general conclusion, if you drink your cold brew black, you need to use good quality beans.
 This will offer you a great cup, with distinctive, subtle flavors, that you will never find in a hot brew.
 If your cold brew is meant for a milky, sweet drink, don’t bother too much with my guide.
 The coffee will be drenched in milk, and it won’t matter anyway.

 OK, I admit, I always add just a bit of sugar or maple syrup to my cold brew.
 So it’s not the end of the world if you do too.
 But if your mug contains more milk than coffee, then the beans are not important.

 Starbucks Kenya – Best Coffee for Cold Brew

 Kenyan coffee is one of the best suited for making cold brew.
 It makes a smooth coffee, with subtle acidity – citrus-like, with fruity flavors.
 The Kenyans are also renown for their wine notes, this doesn’t make an exception.
 Roasted carefully so that the delicate flavors of the African beans are not overwhelmed by the roasting flavor, it is perfect for any low-temperature brew, such as Aeropress, French press, and obviously, cold press.